-&lt;sup>2 And the pattern repeat happens to be any of the four variations in chapter 210.
+And the pattern repeat happens to be any of the four variations in chapter 210.

-&lt;sup>3 This mini-chart is made with a symbol in the knitting font, which has symbols containing a variety of geometric shapes.
+This mini-chart is made with a symbol in the knitting font, which has symbols containing a variety of geometric shapes.

 But we could have arranged them in any number of ways, like this or any of these